QetriX/QetriX-PHP/README.md

 * .htaccess
 * qetrix.php

-In this configuration, the whole framework has less, than 100 kB.
+In this configuration, the whole framework has less, than 100 kB (~2000 lines of code).